Crix4lis/ddd-in-php/README.md

     - **public constructor**: if object is created with all needed (necessary) properties provided from outside the class
     - **private constructor and public static named constructor**: if object is created without provided all necessary data (it generates it)
+    - addictionally it allows (static constructor) to implement constructor method without throwing an event, and in business specific method that is named static constructor you can **publish events**
 - If **other bounded context** generates ID, necessary is **Event Driven architecture**
+- Constructing an object from plain data such as an array is called hydratation

 ### TODO
 - read more about streams